Chapter 1 Listening

 Authenticity

-authentic listening tasks in the ESL/EFL classroom.
+Much has been written about authentic listening tasks in the ESL/EFL classroom.
 The fact is that only limited authentic practice can be accomplished in the classroom.
 Authentic listening includes listening to speech with natural repetition, unplanned background noises, starts and stops, incomplete sentences, fast as well as slow speech in the same utterances, possibly ungrammatical phrases, etc.

 Many textbooks don't address authenticity.
 Most of the time, listenings prepared especially for ESL/EFL students feature individuals who enunciate every word clearly and speak in complete sentences, often with no background noise present.
 The pace is sometimes slow, but always controlled.
 There are no natural repetitions, nor stops and starts as is common in everyday speech.